Garbage – Shirley Manson’s epic band is anything but

-Few modern, female-fronted rock bands have stood the test of time but Garbage (along with Gwen Stefani's No Doubt are one of them.
+Few modern, female-fronted rock bands have stood the test of time but Garbage is one of them.

-Garbage are currently having a break but they've just released their first 'Best Of' album, called Absolute Garbage.
-From the indie dancefloor filler Stupid Girl to the rock anthems like Only Happy When It Rains and I Think I'm Paranoid and the crazy stuff like Cherry Lips, this 'Best Of' shows why Garbage has been a force to be reckoned with in the last twelve years.
+Garbage are currently having a break but they’ve just released their first ‘Best Of’ album, called Absolute Garbage.
+From the indie dancefloor filler Stupid Girl to rock anthems like Only Happy When It Rains and I Think I’m Paranoid, this ‘Best Of’ shows why Garbage has been a force to be reckoned with in the last twelve years.

-Garbage is a Scottish/American rock group which formed in 1994 and is made up of Duke Erikson, Steve Marker, Butch Vig and - of course - the flame-haired scawtish firecracker Shirley Manson.
+Garbage is a Scottish/American rock group which formed in 1994.
+It’s made up of Duke Erikson, Steve Marker, Butch Vig and – of course – the flame-haired scawtish firecracker Shirley Manson.

-Ah...
-Shirley Manson!
+Ah… Shirley Manson!
 What an absolutely brill example of rock divinity.
-The music magazines have always touted her as the woman both straight girls and straight boys wanted to boink (the male equivalent being Johnny Depp, whose amazing talent and sexy goodness is so overwhelming that even homophobic straight boys will gladly admit they are 'depprosexual'.
+The music magazines have always touted her as the woman both straight girls and straight boys fell in love with, and she has a huge cult following among the LGBT community, too.

 At school, Shirley Manson was regularly bullied because of her red hair and large eyes.
 She sometimes returned home after school bloody and bruised from being beaten up.
 The incessant teasing and bullying led her into a deep depression and drove her to self-harm.
 Also as a result of the bullying, she dropped out of school and began working at Miss Selfridge in central Edinburgh.
 She was probably very good at being a shopworker but fortunately for us all she ended up as lead singer of Garbage…